tsgates/arch-wiki-markdown/wiki/Luakit.md

 Press : to access the command prompt.
 You can do nearly everything from there.
 Use Tab to autocomplete commands.

+Use the help command to get information on the available keyboard shortcuts and what they do.
+(To see how the action for a particular keyboard shortcut is implemented in Lua, click anywhere in its help text.)

 To quit, use the quit command, or the ZQ shortcut.
 You can also close the browser while remembering the session (i.e. restoring the tabs) by